 - States require you to be a resident of the state for a time frame of at least six weeks to six months to be able to file for a divorce from that state

-- What kind of property rights you will have depends on the state you are in.
+- The kind of property rights you will have depends on the state you are in.
 Some states in the US ascribe to the community property system where in case of a divorce the property is divided equally among spouses

 - She has a right to alimony if she is not financially sound or gave up her career to look after the family